What is Pedorthic Practice

-The word “Ped-” implies the meaning of the “foot” and the word “-orthist” implies the meaning of “one who aligns.”
-So the pedorthist’s protocol should be to align the foot bone; especially, the anklebones on which our body stands; this can distribute the body weight evenly throughout the bottom of the foot, and our body can stand and move with alignment from the anklebones.
+The word “Ped-” implies the meaning of the “Foot” and the word “-orthist” implies the meaning of “One who aligns.”
+So the pedorthist’s protocol should be to align the foot bone; especially, the anklebones on which our body stands; this can distribute the body weight evenly throughout the bottom of the foot, and our body can stand and move with alignment from the feet.

 Learning Objectives

-2. The function of Tarsal Joint and Plantar Muscle: Shock Absorber.
+- The function of Tarsal Joint and Plantar Muscles: Shock Absorber & Cushion

 Detailed Session Description

-It is imperative to understand how the tarsal joint is affected by weight.
-Supporting the tarsal joint to the point of aligning the anklebone and keep them from falling is the key to the functional foot while providing comfort and balance.
-This course will discuss the importance of orthotics that align the anklebones, shoe bottom leveling, and how to stand and walk correctly.
-We will discuss the benefits of aligning the anklebones, and how to test the anklebone alignment.
-This course will bring an advanced view of foot management while adding valuable information further respect for our body’s full mechanical functionality and Pedorthic practice.
+This course will discuss the importance of orthotics that align the anklebones at the same height, shoe bottom leveling, and how to stand & walk correctly, also, the benefits of aligning the anklebones, and how to perform Anklebone Alignment test.
+All of the above knowledge will bring an advanced view of foot management while adding valuable information further respect for our body’s full mechanical functionality and Pedorthic practice.

 Anklebone Alignment Test